José Antonio Primo de Rivera: Falangist leader

-Imprisonment and death
+Imprisonment and execution

 On March 14, 1936, he was arrested in Madrid and charged with illegal possession of firearms (at that time, Spain was awash in privately held weapons on the part of all political factions).
 Nine weeks later he was transferred to the prison in Alicante.
 In both Madrid and in Alicante, he was able to maintain intermittent secret contact with the Falange leadership and, several times, with General Emilio Mola.
+Notably, while writing to Mola of the importance of the Army to a counter-revolution against the Second Republic, Primo de Rivera said "Without your force it will be titanically difficult for us to conquer".
+Negotiation between Primo and Mola began on 29 May.
+The two developed a provisional agreement which specified that, in the rebellion, no more than a third of forces of the Falange in any specific area were to come under the direction of the Army.
 On October 3 he was charged with conspiracy against the Republic and military insurrection, both capital offences.
 Primo de Rivera conducted his own defence.
 On November 18 he was found guilty by a people's tribunal and sentenced to death by firing squad.
 The three career judges who participated in the trial, along with the popular tribunal, asked for the death sentence be commuted to life imprisonment but this was rejected by the majority of government ministers (the two ministers from Izquierda Republicana voted against the death sentence).
 The sentence was carried out on November 20 by local authorities in Alicante.

-In his will he addresses many and reflects upon his life.
-His devotion to his ideology, family, friends, his nation, and his Catholic faith are clear in his final words.
-He professes his innocence and defends the case of his brother.
+In his will, he professed his innocence and defended the case of his brother.
 He made specific wills on what was to happen to his belongings and assigned close companions to retrieve debts owed to him in order to pass it on to those he willed it to.
 One of the most significant clauses in his will assigned his companions to "destroy all of those of deeply personal character, those containing merely literary work, and those which are mere sketches and drafts in any early stage of development..."